How do I choose the best pension provider?

 The minimum contribution applies to anything an employee earns over £6,240 per year and below £50,270.
 For the purpose of the workplace pension, these earnings are known as ‘qualifying earnings.’

-Firstly, you need to choose a pension scheme that’s set up for auto-enrolment, is suitable for the size of your business and will accept all the employees who are eligible.
+Firstly, you need to choose a pension that's set up for auto-enrolment; is suitable for the size of your business and will accept employees who are eligible.

 Some pension schemes may only accept employers who have a certain number of employees.
 There may be others who require the employees to earn above a specific amount of salary, for example, over the £10,000 threshold.